How polling app NewNew represents the new class of social media

 “You can’t be building the next Instagram or the next TikTok or the next Snapchat—that’s not going to happen for you anymore,” Smith says.
 “It’s about building your own vertical and owning the vertical that you’re building in.”

 Prior to NewNew, Smith spent more than a decade on rapper Drake’s management team handling business endeavors and special projects.
-Smith also cofounded the hair extension brand Tharen, as well as Suprize, a prize giveaway app that eventually pivoted to become NewNew, which has now made Smith one of fewer than 20 Black female founders in tech to build a startup that has raised eight figures in venture capital.
+Smith also cofounded the hair extension brand Tharen, as well as Suprize, a prize giveaway app that eventually pivoted to become NewNew, which has now made Smith one of fewer than 20 Black female founders in tech to build a VC-backed startup with an eight-figure valuation.

 That said, Smith says throughout her career she really never viewed herself as a “Black, female entrepreneur”—she was just an entrepreneur.